mashi/codecov-validator/README.md

     - id: ccv
 ```

-In this way, the `codecov` file is checked before `commit` and prevents the user
+In this way, the `codecov.yml` file is checked before `commit` and prevents the user
 from including invalid files in the version control.